 If two or more quotations are provided, 3-month LIBOR for the interest payment period will be the arithmetic mean of the quotations.
 If fewer than two quotations are provided, we will select three offered rates quoted by three major banks in New York City, on the second London banking day immediately preceding the first day of such interest payment period.
 The rates quoted will be for loans in U.S. dollars, for a three-month period.
 Rates quoted must be based on a principal amount equal to an amount that is representative of a single transaction in U.S. dollars in the market at the time.
-If fewer than three New York City banks selected by us are quoting rates, 3-month LIBOR for the applicable period will be the same as for the immediately preceding interest payment period.
+If fewer than three New York City banks selected by us are quoting rates, 3-month LIBOR for the applicable period will be the same as for the immediately preceding interest payment period or, if the immediately preceding interest payment period is a fixed rate interest payment period, the same as for the most recent quarter for which 3-month LIBOR can be determined.